Once upon a time, there was a little juniper bush, the very last of its kind on the Isle of Man.

 Paul and Tiifany were adamant that we should feature Manx grown or locally foraged ingredients wherever possible and this meant that when we were ready to launch last autumn that the botanicals around at that time of year were mainly ‘hedgerow’ variety.

-How does the Spring Edition differ to the last recipe?
+How does the Autumn differ to the rest of the Fynoderee portfolio?

-Sounds like you’re going to be pretty damn busy!
-Any plans to expand the team?
+Sounds like you’re even busier than last time we spoke!!
+Any plans to expand the team further?